webpack-contrib/compression-webpack-plugin/README.md

 Default: `0.8`

 Only assets that compress better than this ratio are processed (`minRatio = Compressed Size / Original Size`).
-Example: you have `image.png` file with 1024b size, compressed version of file has 768b size, so `minRatio` equal `0.75`.
+For example, if you have a `image.png` file with a size of 1024 bytes, and its compressed version is of 768 bytes, the `minRatio` is `0.75`.
-In other words assets will be processed when the `Compressed Size / Original Size` value less `minRatio` value.
+In other words, assets will be processed only when the ratio of `Compressed Size / Original Size` is less than the specified `minRatio`.

-You can use `1` value to process assets that are smaller than the original.
+You can ese a value of `1` to process assets that are smaller than or equal to the original size.

-Use a value of `Infinity` to process all assets even if they are larger than the original size or their original size is `0` bytes (useful when you are pre-zipping all assets for AWS).
+Use a value of `Infinity` to process all assets, even if they are larger than the original size or their original size is `0` bytes (useful when you are pre-zipping all assets for AWS).

 Use a value of `Number.MAX_SAFE_INTEGER` to process all assets even if they are larger than the original size, excluding assets with their original size is `0` bytes.